olleseger/meter/README.md

-# Reading the Aidon 6534
+# Reading the Aidon 6534 power meter

 ## Table of Contents